usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

     risk assessment methodology is prescribed for this purpose;
     however, NIST Special
     Publication (SP) 800-30 [[SP 800-30]](#SP800-30) offers a general process for risk assessment and risk mitigation, and NIST Special Publication (SP) 800-37 Revision 1 [[SP 800-37]](#SP800-37) provides guidelines on the selection and specification of security controls for an information system as part of an organization-wide information security program.
-This guidance supports the identification of risk to the organization or to individuals associated with the operation of an information system.
+This guideline supports the identification of risk to the organization or to individuals associated with the operation of an information system.

 2.  *Map identified risks to the appropriate assurance level* – Section 2.2 of OMB M-04-04 provides the guidance necessary for agencies to